-Once at the Torrance Police Station, he submitted to a further breath test, which measure his BAC at 0.09% twice.
+Once at the Torrance Police Station, he submitted to a further breath test, which measured his BAC at 0.09% twice.

 After he was released, he called Greg Hill & Associates and spoke to Greg Hill.
 Greg listened to the facts of the case.
 He was especially interested in what the 911 dispatcher had told the police officers before they made the traffic stop of our client.
 In other words, did the 911 caller provide sufficient probable cause for the officer to make a traffic stop.

 - The police officer concludes that the car to be stopped is the same car as reported.
 This must be based on a sufficient description of the car and its location;